 Origins of The John Berne School

-In 1975 a number of teachers at Benedict College, as it was then known, were concerned that the traditional secondary subjects and timetable did not meet the needs of a number of boys.
-These boys lacked interest in the mainly theoretical subjects of the school in those days and so the boys experienced problems with teachers and parents over attendance, motivation and school performance.
-These teachers dreamed of an alternative school that was less structured, focused on practical subjects and the gaining of employment.
-A class was formed.
-Soon, this class was moved to a nearby site in Silverwater to enable this special school program to operate without conflict with the standard school day of secondary schools.
+In 1975 a number of teachers at Benedict College Auburn, a Catholic school operated by the Marist Brothers, were concerned that the traditional secondary subjects and timetable did not meet the needs of a number of boys.
+These boys lacked interest in the mainly theoretical subjects of the school and so they experienced problems with teachers and parents and had issues with attendance, motivation and school performance.
+These teachers dreamed of an alternative school that was less structured and focused on practical subjects and the gaining of employment.
+A special class was formed.
+After some time, this small and special part of Benedict College Auburn became independent of the main school and was known as the Benedict Community School (BCS).

 - mild to severe learning difficulties

 - functional illiteracy